Tight paths in fully directed hypergraphs: Thresholds for Tournaments

 Let $H=G[T]$.
 We show that every walk in $H$ has size at most $s$.
 Note that if $\pi\in E(H)$, then the underlying set of $\pi$ is not good, and so $w\not\in V(P_\sigma)$ where $\pi$ consists of $\sigma$ followed by $w$.
 Therefore $w$ extends a maximum path in $G$ ending in $\sigma$ to a longer one in $G$ ending in $\sigma'$, where $\sigma'$ is the last $r-1$ vertices in $\pi$.
 It follows that $s_{\sigma'}\ge s_{\sigma} + 1$.
 Let $W$ be a walk in $H$, with $W=u_1\ldots u_\ell$.
 If $\ell\le r-1$, then the claim holds.
 Otherwise $\ell\ge r$ and if $\sigma$ is the $(r-1)$-interval of $W$ ending at $u_j$, then $s_\sigma \ge j$.
 In particular, when $\sigma$ ends at $u_\ell$, we have $\ell\le s_\sigma \le s$. \end{proof}

-For $n\ge r$, the \emph{tight cycle} $\Cr{n}$ is the $n$-vertex $r$-digraph whose vertices are arranged cyclically and whose edges are the intervals of size $r$.
+For $n\ge r$, the \emph{cycle} $\Cr{n}$ is the $n$-vertex $r$-digraph whose vertices are arranged cyclically and whose edges are the intervals of size $r$.
 Similarly to paths, all cycles considered in this paper are tight unless otherwise specified.
-Using \Cref{prop:avg-to-min-deg}, we obtain long paths in a directed $r$-graph with many copies of $\Cr{r}$.
+Using \Cref{prop:avg-to-min-deg}, we obtain long paths in an $r$-digraph with many copies of $\Cr{r}$.